phpgears/cqrs/README.md

 Commands are DTOs that carry all the information for an action to happen

 You can create your own by implementing `Gears\CQRS\Command` or extend from `Gears\CQRS\AbstractCommand` which ensures command immutability and payload is composed only of **scalar values** which is a very interesting capability.
-AbstractCommand has a protected constructor forcing you to create a custom static named constructors
+AbstractCommand has a protected constructor forcing you to create custom static named constructors

 ```php
 use Gears\CQRS\AbstractCommand;